Successful year of A level results

-Students across Telford and Wrekin have been celebrating after receiving their A level results today.
+Students across Telford and Wrekin have been rejoicing after a successful year of ‘A’ Level results.

-Early indicators suggest that the borough continues to have a high proportion of students who have passed their ‘A’ Levels and other equivalent qualifications, demonstrating that the hard work undertaken by staff and students has been rewarded.
+Early indicators suggest that a higher proportion of students have passed their ‘A’ Levels and other equivalent qualifications than in previous years; all that hard work has been rewarded.